These terms and conditions govern your use of the website alphaminr.com and its related

 )

-Income tax expense (benefit), net of valuation allowance
+Income tax benefit, net of valuation allowance

 (